finder39/ojbox/README.md

 ## Notes
 The sound doesn’t work on mobile devices.
 For some reason it never loads.
-This is a known bug that; I will fix it soon.
+This is a known bug that I will fix soon.

 Of course there is a limit to how much the SoundCloud API will allow streaming if this player becomes popular.
 Also, the YouTube API expressly